fzhu2e/paper-MCO_iCESM/README.md

 This repository gathers notebooks for the manuscript _Model-data synthesis of benthic isotopes suggests a warmer Miocene Climatic Optimum_.

-The code is tested with Python 3.13, and the package [`x4c`](https://ncar.github.io/x4c/) is required to perform essential analysis and the corresponding visualization.
+The code is tested with Python 3.13 on Linux, and the package [`x4c`](https://ncar.github.io/x4c/) is required to perform essential analysis and the corresponding visualization.

 ## Repository Structure
 - `notebooks`: the directory that includes the Jupyter notebooks and the utility scripts